 As damages experts who calculate economic damages such as those relating to wage and hour disputes, partnership disputes, breach of contract, lost profits, and lost earnings.

-As accounting experts who evaluate allegations of accounting malpractice, determine whether an entity’s financial statements were prepared in conformity with accounting rules, evaluate the financial condition of an entity, or interpret and communicate the significance of accounting and other financial information.
+As accounting experts who analyze complex accounting matters, evaluate allegations of accounting malpractice, determine whether an entity’s financial statements were prepared in conformity with accounting rules, evaluate the financial condition of an entity, or interpret and communicate the significance of accounting and other financial information.

 As forensic accountants in a non-litigation setting who investigate allegations of fraud and assist in filing a proof of loss, or reconstruct and decipher business transactions based on available evidence.